 9. Prior Elm Street stars Tuesday Knight and Jsu Garcia have speechless cameos at the funeral scene

-Most everyone at that funeral is someone connected to a prior Elm Street film in some way, but the ones you can recognize are Nick Corri, aka Jsu Garcia, who played Rod in Elm Street 1 and Tuesday Knight, the new Kristen from Elm Street 4.
+Most everyone at that funeral is someone connected to a prior Elm Street film in some way, but the ones you can most easily recognize are Nick Corri, aka Jsu Garcia, who played Rod in Elm Street 1 and Tuesday Knight, the new Kristen from Elm Street 4.

 10. Johnny Depp would have happily done a cameo if they’d simply had the courage to ask